Exit

 Day of Memory 2025

-Karma Nirvana’s will hold the 11th Day of Memory conference at Leeds Civic Hall.
+Karma Nirvana’s held the 11th Day of Memory conference at Leeds Civic Hall.

 The Day of Memory was created in 2014 following a joint campaign by Karma Nirvana and Cosmopolitan magazine, supported by over 125,000 petitioners.
 Officially recognised by the UK government, the day falls on the birthday of Shafilea Ahmed, a bright, courageous young woman who was murdered by her parents for bringing perceived “shame” on her family.
 Her story, echoed in the lives of many others, is one of strength, agency, and injustice.